ha5dzs/volciclab-utilities/robot_server/Readme.md

 p[X, Y, Z, Rx, Ry, Rz]
 ```

 the `p[` bit is required for the URScript to process the pose.
 This is sent directly to the server from your Matlab code as a string.
 The triplet of `X`, `Y` and `Z` are cartesian coordinates, with respect of the base of the robot.
-The `Rx`, `Ry` and `Rz` bits are Euler angles, in radians.
+The `Rx`, `Ry` and `Rz` bits are rotation Euler angles, in radians.

+### **`move_from_via_to`**.
+The robot will report as busy while executing

+This is basically a 'pick and place' feature with the Robotiq gripper.

+There are three poses to be specified here, but there are five waypoints.
+The input arguments are the `start_pose`, the `via_pose`, and the `end_pose`.
+Additionally, this part of the program creates the `start_pose_elev` and `end_pose_elev`, which are 30 mm above `start_pose` and `end_pose`, respectively.
+Execution is as follows: the robot approaches the `start_pose_elev`.
+It opens the grip to the specified size, then it descends to `start_pose`, after which it will engage the grip.
+Following that, hopefully with a sucessful grip (not checked by the code!) the robot will go back to `start_pose_elev`, then will travel to `end_pose_elev`, following a curved path that includes `via_pose`.
+Having arrived to `end_pose_elev`, it descends to `end_pose`, disengages the grip, and goes back to the `end_pose_elev`.

+### **`move_tcp_rpy`**.
+The robot will report as busy while executing

+This code is essentially the same as `move_tcp`, but it uses more experimenter-friendly Euler angles for the tool contact point, rather than its own internal rotation angles.
+Since the order of the rotations matter hugely in Euler-angles, the necessary formatting is done in the corresponding Matlab function, see below.

 ## The server